 A pioneering study of the Soviet economy's innovation problem by Joseph S. Berliner, The Innovation Decision in Soviet Industry, relied largely on anecdotal information from the Soviet press.
 It asserted that no Soviet micro-level data existed for quantitative studies (pp.21-22).
 A group of U.K. economists published innovation studies of specific Soviet industrial sectors, but also without general quantitative data.

-My study, while confirming many of the main results found in the anecdotal and sector studies, derives other conclusions beyond their reach.
+The study, while confirming many of the main results found in the anecdotal and sector studies, derives other conclusions beyond their reach.
 Among the study's major findings are: